Detectives on the Edge of a Nervous Breakdown: Bonehead and Foyle

 Writer-directors Keith Allen and Peter Richardson revive their characters Bonehead and Foyle from the 1984 Comic Strip film The Bullshitters, which was itself a parody of The Professionals.

 As in the previous film, Bonehead and Foyle attach great importance to guns, witty one-liners and self-conscious efforts at looking un-self-consciously good on-screen.
 They manoeuvre and park their car – a Ford Capri, as used in The Professionals – with almost exclusive use of handbrake turns, and during the film's climax they concentrate on seeking out piles of boxes to drive through or puddles to splash through, in order to make their shots appear more dynamic.

 For the second half of the film they again appear without shirts and, finally, without trousers.

 George

 Introduced as "Shouting George from The Weeny", George is based on Jack Regan of The Sweeney.
-He is played by Jim Broadbent, and his portrayal is remarkably close to the original.
+He is played by Jim Broadbent.

 George uses London slang extensively, shouts, chain-smokes and insists on calling his commanding officer "guv".
 His detective methods involve visiting East End "villains' drinkers" in search of information.
 In common with Bonehead and Foyle he drives and parks his car – a 1970s Ford Granada, as seen in The Sweeney – recklessly.